wp-plugins/bulletproof-security/readme.txt

 BulletProof Security also offers full manual control of editing the .htaccess files using the built-in File Editor.
 BulletProof Security is designed with everyone in mind: regular folks, Designers, Developers and Coders.
-BulletProof Security is designed to work with every type of WordPress installation: Single websites, subfolder websites, subdomain websites, "Giving WordPress its Own Directory" websites, Network / MU subdirectory websites and Network / MU subdomain websites.
+BulletProof Security is designed to work with every type of WordPress installation: Single websites, subfolder websites, subdomain websites, "Giving WordPress its Own Directory" websites, Network / Multisite subdirectory websites and Network / Multisite subdomain websites.
 BulletProof Security will automatically create the correct Master
 .htaccess files for your website when you click the AutoMagic buttons.
 If you prefer to do everything manually then you would edit your
 .htaccess using the built-in .htaccess File Editor instead of using Automagic to automatically create your .htaccess files.